mongodb/docs/content/sharding-tiered-hardware-for-varying-slas.md

 [tags]
 mongodb = "product"
 +++
+# Tiered Hardware for Varying SLA or SLO

 In sharded clusters, you can create [*zones*](#term-zone) of sharded data based on the [*shard key*](#term-shard-key).
 You can associate each zone with one or more shards